rackerlabs/design-system/_component_design/cards.md

 ## Sample: Segemented card

-Cards the use all three of the underlying elements are referred to as a segmented card.
+A segmented card makes use of all three underlying elements.
+In the following samples:

-- **The header:** may contain icons for card properties, card selection, duplication, deletion etc.
+- the **header** contains text that provides the context for the card and a cog that enables a user to take action.

-- **The body:** contains the meat of the card content.
-It contains some combination of text, images, icons, graphics or visualizations that detail the underlying object it represents.
+- the **body** contains a combination of text, images, icons, graphics or visualizations that detail the underlying object the card represents.

-- **The footer:** houses calls for a user to act on a card through the use of buttons or links.
+- the **footer** contains button and link calls to action.

 {% endcolumn %}